shellyst/group6-social-media/README.md

 Our application uses both GET and POST routes for retrieving and adding new data, and includes user authentication using express-session and cookies, as well as protects API keys and other sensitive information using environment variables.

+## Goals and Obstacles

+Petbook is designed to give pet lovers a chance to engage in the social media world without ever having to engage with people!
+Users can post and share their own pets, or discuss and admire the pets of others!
+A challenge during this project was a lack of communication between the front and back end team, which resulted in a weaker front-end.
+Our group managed to work together to fix front-end issues, in order to have a completed final project.

 ## Heroku

 [View Deployed App](https://infinite-escarpment-26658.herokuapp.com/)